Personal Life of Chief Solomon Iron Nation

 The Iron Nation Family

 Solomon was the son of the Chief of the entire band of the Brule Tetons before the Brule split into two separate groups (the Lower and Upper Brules).
 Iron Nation’s father stayed with the Lower Brule following this split.
-Missionaries most likely gave him the name Solomon to reinforce his future as a strong and peaceful leader.
+Missionaries most likely gave him the first name Solomon to reinforce his future as a strong and peaceful leader.
 As a young man Solomon’s sister was killed by four raiders from a rival warring tribe.
 He tracked them to a night camp on the Missouri River near the North Dakota border and avenged his sister’s tragic death.
 This brave act led to the Lower Brule tribe selecting him as their Head Chief after his father had died.

 Leading as His World Fell Apart